Last updated: July 24, 2020

 Governor Little has not issued a moratorium.

-Governor Pritzker issued an executive order pausing enforcement of residential evictions, which was extended through the end of the state of emergency.
+Governor Pritzker issued an executive order pausing enforcement of residential evictions, which was extended through August 22, 2020.

-Governor Holcomb issued an executive order preventing evictions or foreclosures for the duration of the state of emergency.
+Governor Holcomb issued an executive order preventing evictions or foreclosures through July 31, 2020.

 - Tenants and homeowners are still required to pay what is owed